Home

 Lush greenery enhances the color and beauty of neighboring blossoms, providing a very pleasing and natural contrast.
 Although most silk flower stems have some leaves on them, additional leafy foliage completes and fills out a floral arrangement.
 Mixing foliage, as well as floral elements, can make a silk flower centerpiece much more interesting.

-fern leaves Different materials and methods are used to make modern artificial plants as realistic as possible.
+Different materials and methods are used to make modern artificial plants as realistic as possible.
 Those that have leaves with fine detail, such as fern plants, may be made of carefully modeled and finely molded plastics, rather than fabric.
 It's hard to be sure if they are real or artificial unless you touch them.

-As with silk flowers, the leaves and stems of silk plants may be individually wired so you can shape them to any position and direction you wish, depending on quality of construction and materials used.
+As with silk flowers, the leaves and stems of faux plants may be individually wired so you can shape them to any position and direction you wish, depending on quality of construction and materials used.
 Whether there are eight huge leaves or twenty small ones, everything eventually joins to a single main stem (in most cases).

 Note that silk plants and bushes can be cut into separate pieces to be placed as desired.